-This feature can be helpful in the case of a deadlock, for example, the monitors can help to determine outstanding transactions or where back-pressure is being applied.
+This feature can be helpful in the case of a deadlock.
+For example, the monitors can help to determine outstanding transactions or where back-pressure is being applied.

-The monitors are situated inside the outermost registers of the CCI-500, meaning that the values indicated are affected by the numbers of pipeline stages configured in a specific implementation.
+The monitors are situated inside the outermost registers of the CCI-500.
+This location means that the numbers of pipeline stages that are configured in a specific implementation affect the values that the monitors indicate.